 Additionally, traveling the world slowly will let you cook your own meals, save on transportation, and visit more of the small-towns in the area.

-As fulfilling as solo travel can be, it’s no secret that traveling with others will substantially decrease your spend on accommodations per night — especially if you opt out of hostels.
+As fulfilling as traveling solo by yourself can be, it’s no secret that traveling with others will substantially decrease your spend on accommodations per night — especially if you opt out of hostels.

 Traveling with friends, family, or your significant other means that you can split costs on lodgings, food, and rental cars.